 - Paid sick and wellness days after passing 3 months probationary period.

 - Extended Health Benefit Plan after 6 months of employment, which is a 50/50 cost sharing with taxable benefit.

 How to Apply

-We would like to thank all applicants for their interest, however, only those qualified will be contacted for an interview.
+Bent Arrow Traditional Healing Society would like to thank all applicants for their interest; however, only successful applicants will be selected for interviews.